 Ridges formed in the panels form overlapping seams during roof installation.
 Factory-applied finishes provide corrosion resistance and color choices.

-If you would like to learn more about installing a metal roof on a new building or replacing your current roof with a metal roofing system, contact Northern New Jersey's expert roofers at Affordable Home Services today!
+If you would like to learn more about installing a metal roof, metal roofing repairs on a new building or replacing your current roof with a metal roofing system, contact Northern New Jersey’s expert roofers at Affordable Home Services today!
 We provide free estimates for all of our New Jersey roofing services.
-We proudly service Clifton, Passaic, Montclair and many surrounding areas.
+We proudly service Clifton, Passaic, Montclair and many surrounding areas with affordable metal roofing.

 Metal roofing in shingle, shake, slate, and tile styles has reinvigorated the metal roofing industry.